Higgs TTS#

 1. Combine them together:

-Here is an example of combining emotion, prosody and style tokens together:
+Here is an example of combining emotion, sound effects, and prosody tokens together β€” a short Gaokao-style English listening dialogue between two speakers:

 Commands